-American Savings Bank employees raised $59,990 for Kapiolani Medical Center for Women & Children through their annual giving campaign, Kahiau.
-The funds will support the hospital’s Child Life Services Program, which provides activities for pediatric patients to help bridge the gap between home and the hospital.
+American Savings Bank employees raised $72,641 for Kapiolani Medical Center for Women & Children through their annual employee giving campaign, Kahiau.
+The funds will support the hospital’s Child Life Services program, which provides various services for pediatric patients to help them cope positively with their illness and hospitalization.

 Straub Medical Center and Community Organizations Partner to Provide Free Diabetes Educational Program

 Pittsburgh Steelers' offensive lineman Kendall Simmons will share his personal journey with type 2 diabetes at a special public event on Saturday, July 30, to celebrate the culmination of the 2016 Diabetes Care for Life Program, an eight-week diabetes self-management program facilitated by Straub Medical Center.

 Dairy Queen® locations serve Blizzard® Treats during 11th Annual Miracle Treat Day to benefit Kapiolani Medical Center for Women & Children